This is my last photo from London, for now.

 The next flight was a long one, 11 hours.
 I really expected to crash out and sleep through most of it.
 Unfortunately I woke up about 5 hours before landing feeling refreshed!
 The last time I did this flight I’d had quite a lot to drink, so did manage to sleep through the whole thing, despite waking up briefly and discovering I was hungover.
 I spent about 4 hours on this one, watching movies, sat in the darkness, surrounded by sleeping people.
 I did reach a point where all I could think was please turn on the lights and people start moving around, I’m going insane.

 Following that I had one last hop, from Johannesburg to Cape Town.
 A two hour flight with hardly anyone on the plane.
+I might as well have had someone book a private jet instead of this.
 I succeeded in sleeping through that one nicely!

 Today’s photo is from my wander around London, I think I’ve got about 5 good pictures out of it, mostly of Tower Bridge.
 I was trying to find a way to create an image of the bridge that was more interesting than just a photo of the bridge.
 I fired off a lot of frames, and got lucky with this nicely blurred double-decker bus.
 In my mind I just wanted to catch the bus on the bridge, I was pleasantly surprised when my +2 exposure came out with the bus looking like this!